 Peripheral venous disease.
 Deep vein thrombosis (also called DVT; a blood clot in a deep vein located within the muscles of the leg), varicose veins

 Lymphatic vascular diseases.
 Lymphedema (swelling caused by interruption of the normal drainage pattern in the lymph nodes)

 Vascular diseases of the lungs.
-Wegener granulomatosis (an uncommon disease in which the blood vessels are inflamed; mainly affects the respiratory tract and the kidneys), angiitis (inflammation of blood vessels), hypertensive pulmonary vascular disease (high blood pressure in the lungs' blood circulation due to vascular conditions)
+Granulomatosis with polyangiitis (an uncommon disease in which the blood vessels are inflamed; mainly affects the respiratory tract and the kidneys), angiitis (inflammation of blood vessels), hypertensive pulmonary vascular disease (high blood pressure in the lungs' blood circulation due to vascular conditions)